 Organization Team Members

-Organization users are team members who work at your company.
-They are responsible for building, deploying, and supporting integrations for your customers, and can be granted a set of permissions based on the role they are assigned.
+Organization users are team members employed by your company.
+They are responsible for building, deploying, and supporting integrations for your customers, and can be granted permissions based on their assigned role.

 Organization team member roles

-Organization users can be granted a variety of roles:
+Organization users can be assigned a variety of roles:

-- An organization owner is a super-user, and can manage all aspects of an organization (users, customers, integrations, billing, etc.).
+- An organization owner is a super-user who can manage all aspects of an organization (users, customers, integrations, billing, etc.).

-- An organization admin has all the permissions of an owner, except the ability to make changes to the organization and manage billing.
-This role is generally granted to user management teams (like your IT team).
+- An organization admin has all the permissions of an owner, except the ability to make changes to the organization itself and manage billing.
+This role is typically granted to user management teams (like your IT team).

 - An organization integrator can manage customers, integrations, and instances.
-Most developers, DevOps, implementation technicians, etc., will have this role.
+Most developers, DevOps, and implementation technicians will have this role.

-- An organization guest is a read-only user who can view information about customer instances, but cannot modify anything.
-This is a good role for a support technician who needs to view logs, but shouldn't necessarily be able to modify instance configuration.
+- An organization guest is a read-only user who can view information about customer instances but cannot modify anything.
+This is suitable for support technicians who need to view logs but should not modify instance configurations.

 - An organization third-party user is used when you are integrating with a third-party app or service and would like to grant limited access to a user from that third-party to specific integrations, components, or customers.
 The third-party role is described in more detail below.